Our community of directors gathers regularly to support and learn from one another.

 Stacy Bartholomew

-Would it help to have a trusted companion come alongside to help you pay attention to the voice of the Holy Spirit and notice the presence of God in your everyday life?
-Stacy is a thoughtful and attentive listener who delights to walk with people sensing God's invitation to more.
-Although she came to Spiritual Direction through a variety of roles, her favorite work is hospitality in home and heart.
-She is a recent graduate of Leadership Transformation's Selah Anglican Cohort.
-She has worked with those in and adjacent to various ministries, in grief or holding questions.
-Stacy has been married to a priest for over 35 years and understands the importance of a grace filled space.
-Offers virtual sessions.
+Would it help to have a trusted companion come alongside as you learn to listen for the voice of the Holy Spirit and notice God’s presence in your everyday life?
+Stacy is a thoughtful and attentive listener who delights in walking with others sensing God’s invitation to deeper life.
+She came to spiritual direction through a variety of roles, but her favorite expression of this work is practicing hospitality—in both home and heart.
+A graduate of Leadership Transformation’s Selah Anglican Cohort, Stacy has experience accompanying those serving in (and alongside) ministry, as well as those navigating grief or holding deep questions.
+With over 35 years of ministry experience, she understands the importance of creating a grace-filled, spacious environment for reflection and discernment.
+Offers in-person and virtual sessions __________________________________

 Shannon Campanelli

-I grew up in Florida and, after graduating with a nursing degree, moved to Charlottesville, Virginia “to see what the North was like.”
-For much of my adult life, I have sought to follow the Lord, with a variety of deviations and distractions along the way.
-I recently retired from a satisfying career in the health profession, where I was called upon to assist others in finding pathways to physical health.
-I now have felt drawn to be involved with others who are seeking to grow in spiritual health.
-I have met with a spiritual director for the past four years and have experienced a deepening intimacy with the Lord, particularly in my prayer life.
-I am grateful that I can now offer this same graced hospitality to others.
+Shannon grew up in Florida and, after graduating with a nursing degree, moved to Charlottesville, Virginia “to see what the North was like.”
+For much of her adult life, she has sought to follow the Lord, with a variety of deviations and distractions along the way.
+Shannon recently retired from a satisfying career in the health profession, where she was called upon to assist others in finding pathways to physical health.
+She now has felt drawn to be involved with others who are seeking to grow in spiritual health.
+Shannon has met with a spiritual director for the past four years and has experienced a deepening intimacy with the Lord, particularly in her prayer life.
+She is grateful that she can now offer this same graced hospitality to others.
+Offers in-person sessions and virtual sessions.

 Maren Hange

-Shaped by experiences as a pastor, artist, and peace worker, I offer spiritual direction as a space to listen together for God’s presence in the beauty, pain, and mystery of life.
+Shaped by experiences as a pastor, artist, and peace worker, Maren offers spiritual direction as a space to listen together for God’s presence in the beauty, pain, and mystery of life.
 Spiritual direction is about noticing God’s brushstrokes across our stories and cultivating the landscape of the soul.
-I am a graduate of Eastern Mennonite Seminary’s Spiritual Formation program and a member of Spiritual Directors International and the Mennonite Spiritual Directors Network.
+Maren is a graduate of Eastern Mennonite Seminary’s Spiritual Formation program and a member of Spiritual Directors International and the Mennonite Spiritual Directors Network.
 Offers in-person and virtual sessions.

 Kellie Moy

-I offer spiritual direction as a quiet, welcoming place to pay attention to God.
+Kellie offers spiritual direction as a quiet, welcoming place to pay attention to God.
 Rather than quick advice or problem-solving, direction is a prayerful conversation that listens beneath the surface for desire, grief, resistance, and hope—the places where the Spirit is already moving.
-My formation includes a Master of Arts in Spiritual Formation and a Certificate in Spiritual Direction from Portland Seminary, along with supervised practice and ongoing continuing education.
-I draw from the Christian contemplative tradition—Ignatian prayer (especially the Examen and imaginative contemplation).
-Scripture and simple embodied practices like breath and stillness anchor my approach.
-Above all, I believe God meets us as we are.
-My role is to hold a spacious, non-anxious place where you can speak freely, listen deeply, and notice the subtle gifts of grace already present in your story.
+Kellie’s formation includes a Master of Arts in Spiritual Formation and a Certificate in Spiritual Direction from Portland Seminary, along with supervised practice and ongoing continuing education.
+She draws from the Christian contemplative tradition—Ignatian prayer (especially the Examen and imaginative contemplation).
+Scripture and simple embodied practices like breath and stillness anchor her approach.
+Above all, Kellie believes God meets us as we are.
+Her role is to hold a spacious, non-anxious place where you can speak freely, listen deeply, and notice the subtle gifts of grace already present in your story.
 Offers in-person and virtual sessions.

 K. C. Verbrugge

-Several years ago, God in His goodness, led me to the 19th Annotation spiritual exercises of St. Ignatius, a nine-month prayer exercise where I discovered contemplative spirituality and practices that were part of the early church, which I did not know existed.
-As I experienced solitude, silence, lectio Divina, centering prayer, and spiritual rest, I came face-to-face with a God who loves me unconditionally just as I am—a God of grace, mercy, and compassion.
-I am a certified spiritual director, trained in St. Ignatian’s 19th Annotation, a wife and mother of four teens, and I desire to walk alongside others who are longing to go deeper in their relationship with God.
+Several years ago, God in His goodness, led K.C. to the 19th Annotation spiritual exercises of St. Ignatius, a nine-month prayer exercise where she discovered contemplative spirituality and practices that were part of the early church, which she did not know existed.
+As K.C. experienced solitude, silence, lectio Divina, centering prayer, and spiritual rest, she came face-to-face with a God who loves her unconditionally just as she is—a God of grace, mercy, and compassion.
+K.C. is a certified spiritual director, trained in St. Ignatian’s 19th Annotation, a wife and mother of four teens, and desires to walk alongside others who are longing to go deeper in their relationship with God.
 Offers in-person and virtual sessions.